-You regularly hear people discussing or selling what their organisation does; however, in relation to their organisation, how many, if anyone can explain: Who Are You?
+You often hear people discussing or selling what their organisation does.
+However, in relation to their organisation, how many, if anyone can explain: Who Are You?

-I doubt that if these questions were asked across most organisations, that many could answer them without a long pause, and those that did, would probably have different opinions as to the answer.
-I doubt very much that anyone could make the link as to how their answer could be linked to a positive ethos and culture, or positive psychological wellbeing, let alone sustainable optimal performance!
+I doubt very much that anyone could clearly link their answer to a positive ethos and culture, or positive psychological wellbeing, let alone sustainable optimal performance!

-This assessment may sound harsh; however, to be fair, there are not many individuals or elite teams/organisations, whether it be Directors, CEO, Management or Players who could answer this question with confidence and unison across the board?
+This may sound harsh; but, to be fair, there are not many individuals or elite teams/organisations, whether it be Directors, CEO, Management or Players, who could answer this question with confidence and unison.

 The New Zealand All Blacks place ethos and culture at the centre of everything they do.
 This has been vital to their world dominance since conception, only being tweaked in recent years, the result of which was their historic back to back World Cup wins.

-Team Sky’s’ ethos and culture is at the centre of everything that it does and was introduced and developed during its conception.
-This was vital when achieving its mission within the allocated time-line, and the consistent optimal performance that it has sustained success in Grand Tours.
+Team Sky’s’ ethos and culture is at the centre of everything that it does, and was introduced and developed during its conception.
+This was vital when achieving its mission within the allocated time-line, and the consistent optimal performance that it has sustained in successive Grand Tours.

-The above-mentioned look at an individual’s ability (including management and support staff) to embrace and fit within their ethos and culture, more importantly than individual performance; the most talented, and just because they have talent, doesn’t mean they will be selected.
+These successful organisations all look at an individual’s ability (including management and support staff) to embrace and fit within their ethos and culture: To fit in with ‘Who They Are’.
+More important than individual performance; the most talented, and just because they have talent, doesn’t mean they will be selected.

-Other teams have achieved success due to their ethos and culture; however, this success has not been sustainable due the ethos and culture being that of the Manager, and not that of the organisation; hence the success stopped when the Manager left.
+Other teams have achieved success due to their ethos and culture.
+However, this success was not sustainable due the ethos and culture being that of the Manager, and not that of the organisation; Hence when the Manager left, the success stopped.
 An example of this is:

-England Rugby under Sir Clive Woodward.
+England Men’s Rugby Team under Sir Clive Woodward’s management.
 Sir Clive Woodward understood the importance of ethos and culture.
-He developed and implemented a new ethos and culture across the team, that over time enabled the team to achieve its aim, winning the Rugby World Cup in 2003.
+He developed and implemented a new ethos and culture across the team, that over time enabled the team to achieve its aim of winning the Rugby World Cup in 2003.
 On leaving the role and handing over to a new Manager, England were never the same.
 Until that is, the relatively recent arrival of Eddie Jones, who again has introduced his own ethos and culture to phenomenal and quick success.
-However, it is fair to ask, does England rugby have an ethos and culture that is aligned to its identity that promotes sustainable optimal performance?
-Or does It rely only what the Manager(s) bring in?
+However, it’s fair to ask, “Does England rugby have an ethos and culture that is aligned to its identity that promotes sustainable optimal performance?
+Or does it rely only what the Manager(s) bring in?”

 Positive psychological wellbeing is held when individuals feel competent, autonomous, valued, and with a sense of purpose in contributing to something worthwhile.
 Further, when they feel listened to, supported, and part of a community.
-The valuing of such perceptions within a team culture enables the intricate balance of team and individual needs, and fuels the professional attitudes and actions required for optimal performance.
+The valuing of such attributes within an organisation’s culture enables the intricate balance of team and individual needs, and fuels the professional attitudes and actions required for optimal performance.

 More specifically, as a team, a positive wellbeing culture enables members to attain the utmost of personal leadership, and to assume personal responsibility and commitment to; a common mission and goals, normative behaviours of professionalism, and optimal role performance.
 In return, allowing member ownership, and respecting the individual differences, needs and contributions of all team members and those within the wider support environment, are crucial to breeding a professional, performance culture where optimal cohesion, camaraderie and identity dominate.

-I hope that the above article has been of interest and of benefit to your organisation AND I hope you agree, the question “Who Are You?” is certainly worth exploring.
+I hope this article has been of interest and benefit to your organisation.
+AND I hope you agree, the question “Who Are You?” is certainly worth exploring.